PrimaryEnglish

 The focus of your sentence-level teaching, regardless of the year group you teach, should therefore be on making appropriate choices.

-As with the writing of any text, it’s important for writers to be mindful of the audience and purpose (see above) when writing at sentence level.
+As with the writing of any text, writers need to be mindful of the audience and purpose (see above) when writing at sentence level.

 Children may know how to write multi-clause sentences, but in a fact file they may not be necessary.
 Carry out exercises where you give pupils choices about which sentences they would and wouldn’t use in a fact file.
 Provide them with long, complex sentences and challenge them to edit them into shorter sentences.